 The most popular places to visit in Marble Mountains are Linh Ung temple (108 steps), Tam Thai temple (156 steps), and Hoa Nghiem Cave.
 Near the Marble Mountains is the Non Nuoc beach with golden sand and crystal water.

 Located at the foot of Ngu Hanh Son Mountains, the Non Nuoc stone carving village was formed in the 18th century by a craftsman from Thanh Hoa named Huynh Ba Quat.

 The material of the products is marble, and the work has different shapes.
 The most popular stone shapes are the statues of Buddhas, Gods, stone lamps, stone jewelry, and legendary animals such as a unicorn or dragon.

 4. Eat your way through Da Nang

-Coming from Ho Chi Minh city, I found the price for food in Da Nang is generally cheaper.
-There are restaurants, and street food stands everywhere, and the food is delicious!
+Coming from Ho Chi Minh city, I found that Da Nang’s price is generally lower.
+There are restaurants and street food stands everywhere, and the food is delicious!

 After hours of sightseeing and swimming in Danang, the local food will give you satisfaction with the trip.